 The course map provides a summary of key activities and resources for teacher professional development.

-Adam and Tom will be on hand 4 - 30 November 2019 to support each of the three weeks from the course start date.
-Adam and Tom will also record responses to a selection of your questions posted to step 3.13 as part of the Q&A session.
+Adam and Tom will be on hand until 21 February to support each of the three weeks from the course start date.
+Post your outstanding questions by 5pm on 25 February 2020 to step 3.13 and Adam and Tom will record answers as part of the Q&A session.

 Tasks and discussions